 - 1) United States Treasury Bills, Bonds, and Notes or those for which the full faith and credit of the United States are pledged for payment of principal and interest.
-There is no percentage limitation of the portfolio which can be invested in this category, though a five year maturity limitation is applicable. - 2) Federal Agency Obligations or United States Government-Sponsored Enterprise (GSE) obligations, participations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or Unites States government sponsored enterprises.
-There is no percentage limitation of the portfolio which can be invested in this category, although a five year maturity limitation is applicable.
-Additionally, no more than 30% of the portfolio may be invested in any single Agency/GSE issuer, and the maximum percent of agency callable securities in the portfolio will be 20%. - 3) Banker's Acceptances- Bills of exchange or time drafts drawn on and accepted by commercial banks, otherwise known as banker's acceptances.
-Banker's acceptances must be issued by institutions which have short-term debt obligations rated "A-1" or its equivalent or better by at least one nationally recognized statistical rating organization (NRSRO), or long-term debt obligations which are rated in a rating category of "A" or its equivalent or better by at least one NRSRO.
-Purchase of banker's acceptances may not exceed 180 days maturity or 40% of the value of the portfolio.
-Furthermore, no more than 5% of the value of the portfolio may be invested in the banker's acceptances of any one commercial bank. - 4) Commercial Paper of the highest letter and number rating as provided by at least one NRSRO, either: - Issued by general corporations organized and operating within the United States, having assets in excess of \$500,000,000 and having a rating in the rating category of "A" or its equivalent or better rating on debt other than commercial paper as provided by at least one NRSRO, or - Issued by entities organized within the United States as a special purpose corporation, trust, or limited liability company.
-The securities must have program-wide credit enhancements including, but not limited to, overcollateralization, letters of credit, or a surety bond.
-The securities must by rated "A-1" or its equivalent or better by at least one NRSRO.
+There is no percentage limitation of the portfolio which can be invested in this category, though a five year maturity limitation is applicable. - 2) Federal Agency Obligations Obligations issued by the Federal Government agencies such as Government National Mortgage Association (GNMA), the Federal Farm Credit Bank (FFCB), the Federal Home Loan Bank (FHLB), the Federal National Mortgage Association (FNMA), the Student Loan Marketing Association (SLMA), and the Federal Home Loan Mortgage Corporation (FHLMC).
+There is no percentage limitation of the portfolio which can be invested in this category, although a five year maturity limitation is applicable. - 3) Bills of Exchange/Time Drafts Bills of exchange or time drafts drawn on and accepted by commercial banks, otherwise known as banker's acceptances.
+Purchase of banker's acceptances may not exceed 180 days maturity or 40% of the cost value of the portfolio.
+Furthermore, no more than 30% of the cost value of the portfolio may be invested in the banker's acceptances of any one commercial bank. - 4) Commercial Paper of the highest letter and number rating as provided by at least two nationally recognized statistical rating organizations, issued by general corporations organized and operating within the United States, having assets in excess of \$500,000,000 and having an "A" or better rating on their long term debentures as provided by at least two nationally recognized statistical rating organizations.
 Purchases of eligible commercial paper may not exceed 270 days maturity nor represent more than 10% of the outstanding paper of the issuing corporation.
-Purchases of commercial paper may not exceed 25% of the value of the portfolio.
-No more than 5% of the portfolio may be invested in any single issuer.
-Under a provision sunsetting on January 1, 2026, no more than 40% of the portfolio may be invested in Commercial Paper if the City's investment assets under management is \$100,000,000 or greater.
+Purchases of commercial paper may not exceed 40% of the cost value of the portfolio for Pooled Funds and 25% of the cost value of the portfolio for Non-Pooled Funds.